Room Parents & Social Hosts

 • For Kindergarten or First Grade parties, especially, consider an ice breaker that might help encourage conversations with new people, such as conversation topics by room, or “Who’s the famous person on my back?”

-• Utilize the $50/party reimbursement for each class to cover some food and supplies purchases (cups, plates, napkins, etc.) to help host the party.
+• Utilize the $100/class reimbursement to cover some food and supplies purchases (cups, plates, napkins, etc.) to help host the party.